Do you judge people by how much money they make?

 And the third response is you know in life, it’s like that, as much as you try, you will never be able to get everything that you want.

 “But please do not let the world judge you based on what you have or do not have because your identity is not linked to what you have or do not have”

 Many of you, you are here at the Polytechnic not by choice.
 Some of you, I know you came by choice but many of you, you did not come here by choice.
 You are here because perhaps your results weren’t good enough to go to a better school, a top school.

 Please do not let people judge you based on your academic results.
-Please do not let people judge you based on the schools that you go.
-Because that is not true and that is not right
+Please do not let people judge you based on the schools that you go to.
+Because that is not true and that is not right.

 Even as I end the session, I saw many of the students in front of me they were tearing away.